Mt St Helens - Worm Flows (winter) Climbing Route

 All climbs above 4800ft require a permit.
 The cost, quotas, and purchase methods vary according to the season:

-Climbing permits go on sale February 1st (2019 permits are delayed until mid-March due to the government shutdown), but check the permit link above at the start of the year to be sure).
+Climbing permits generally go on sale February 1st (2019 permits are delayed until mid-March due to the government shutdown), but check the permit link above early in the year to be sure.
 If you want any shot at one during peak season, you need to be ready right when they go on sale or plan on settling for October.
 Weekend permits during the April - May 15th window also go fast, even with 500 available, and the weekdays eventually sell out as well.
-Late March is an ideal time for a spring climb because you can avoid all the permit hassle.
+Late March is an ideal time for a spring climb because you can avoid all the climbing permit hassle.

 Note: there's no water at Marble Mountain Sno-Park, so be sure to arrive with enough for the entire trip.
 Depending on the season and the conditions, there may be water available along the way at lower elevations, but don't count on it.

 The route is roughly 5.5 miles one-way and the starting elevation is ~2650 ft.
 You'll top out at ~8350 ft. for about 5700 feet of elevation gain.
 Depending on conditions, the first portion of the trail may be under snow or dry, but expect the route to be entirely snow-covered as late as May.
 As the snow melts out, you will have the option to do the lower parts of the climb on rock and then eventually all on rock.
 Your time will vary based on fitness level and pace, but expect to spend 7-12 hours for the full climb.